What is a CSA?

 - Select a payment option.

-ONLINE: Available for full share members only.
-Pay the full share rate of $700 online HERE before the start of the season.
+ONLINE: Pay the half share rate or make a deposit toward your full share of $375 online HERE before the start of the season.

 CHECK: Pay the full share rate of $700 or half share rate of $375 by check made out to "Tine and Toil Farm" before the start of the season.